arifsoul/tips_inspections/README.md

 ## Results

 The output images are color-coded based on the detected features, such as the number of angles and the percentage of a circular object in the image.
-The color codes represent different categories, as defined in the [here](config.cfg) file.
+The color codes represent different categories, as defined in the [config.cfg](config.cfg) file.

 The program also provides textual information on the detected angles and circle percentage, displayed on the processed images.